IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 Intent Architect V4.3.0 primarily brings features and functionality to support the designing and automating of front-end user interfaces.
 This is new territory for our team and we're very excited to get your thoughts and feedback.
 In addition to back-end, our vision is to fully support the design and development of user interfaces in the various modern technologies (e.g. Blazor, Angular, etc.).
 This release is our first focused step along this journey, and one of many more to come.
 We'd like to thank all of our users for their support in helping us evolve Intent Architect to this point.

-In conjuction with this release, our team has developed a set of UI Modules that focus on automating a Blazor UI using MudBlazor components.
+In conjunction with this release, our team has developed a set of UI Modules that focus on automating a Blazor UI using MudBlazor components.
 As of this writing, these modules are still in `alpha` release stages, but can be used to explore the new capabilities that 4.3.0 has to offer.

 > [!NOTE]
 > The `4.3.0-beta.x` release has been configured to run side-by-side with the stable version of Intent Architect.
 This makes it easy to try out the new release without having to downgrade afterwards.

 > [!WARNING]
-> It worth keeping in mind that using this release on existing projects may make that project incompatible with the previous versions.
+> It is worth keeping in mind that using this release on existing projects may make that project incompatible with the previous versions.
 We would therefore recommend that teams wait until the stable release before committing to using V4.3.0 on their existing "production" projects.

 ### Download Intent Architect 4.3.0-beta
 The `4.3.0-beta.x` is available as a side-by-side install, so you can keep your current version of Intent Architect running along side.
 The beta can be acquired from our [downloads page](https://intentarchitect.com/#/downloads) in the `Pre-Release(s)` section.